or click image to search using:

 To stage the annual Sudden Death Seven Ball tournament each year, eight "invited" notable players (chosen by ESPN staff) were chosen to compete in this single elimination event.

 Every Sudden death Seven Ball match has two sets, each of which was a race-to-7.
 To win Sudden death Seven Ball, a player must win both sets.
-If there is an exchange, the players engage in a single rack decider to determine a winner.
+If there are tied sets, the players engage in a single rack sudden death to determine a winner.

 If a player fails to pocket a ball, the other player is awarded ball ball-in-hand priviliges.
 To prevent this from happening, the player at the table must invoke a safety (by calling it).
 Each player may call a safety only one time per rack.

-The seven-ball had to be called before being pocketed.
-Failing to call it or calling a pocket other than where it was actually pocketed, would result of the seven-ball being re-spotted and player at the table loses his turn.
-Also, winning by pocketing the seven-ball wasn't permitted.
+The seven-ball has to be called before being pocketed.
+Failing to call the 7 ball or calling a pocket other than where it was actually pocketed, results in the seven-ball being re-spotted and player at the table loses his turn.
+Winning by pocketing the seven-ball off the break wasn't permitted.

 Sudden Death 7 Ball Prize money distribution